BILL Holdings, Inc. research snapshot

 BILL AI Trading Strategy Framework

 The BILL AI trading strategy below is a rules-based research framework, not personal financial advice.
-It combines a margin improvement thesis with technical confirmation and explicit risk controls.
+It combines the restructuring and margin improvement thesis with technical confirmation and explicit risk controls ahead of the August 19, 2026 earnings report.

 Trend-following setup

 Define the invalidation level before entry.
-A failed hold above the 200-day MA or a close below $35 would argue for reducing or exiting the position.
+A close below $42.90, or a gap down below $43.86 on earnings, would argue for reducing or exiting the position.

 Mean-reversion setup

-If BILL pulls back toward the $35-38 zone on light volume without a fundamental break, evaluate the Q4 FY2026 earnings expectations, net dollar retention trends, and operating margin trajectory before considering a position.
+If BILL pulls back toward the $44.30 to $44.50 zone or the 200-day moving average near $43.86 on light volume without a fundamental break, evaluate the August 19 results, net dollar retention trends, and the workforce reduction impact before considering a position.

 Do not buy the dip solely because the stock is off its highs.
-Require a defined stop, position size limit, and fresh evidence that GAAP profitability is sustainable.
+Require a defined stop, position size limit, and fresh evidence that the restructuring is not damaging customer retention.

 Fundamental monitor

-Track quarterly revenue growth, GAAP net income, free cash flow, net dollar retention, customer count, average revenue per customer, Intuit QuickBooks competitive moves, and management guidance.
+Track quarterly revenue growth, GAAP net income, non-GAAP EPS, free cash flow, net dollar retention, customer count, payment volume, AI agent adoption, the $1 billion buyback progress, and Intuit QuickBooks competitive moves.

-Scenario ranges should be refreshed after each earnings report, annual guidance updates, significant fintech sector moves, or competitive announcements from Intuit, SAP, or other ERP providers.
+Scenario ranges should be refreshed after the August 19, 2026 earnings report, any guidance updates, significant fintech sector moves, or competitive announcements from Intuit, SAP, or other ERP providers.

 Investment research summary